Understanding the Writing Section of PSAT

 - Improving paragraphs-5 questions

-The PSAT Writing Section: Question Types
+Writing Section: Question Types

 - Identifying Sentence Errors questions: These questions test your knowledge of grammar and usage, word choice, and idioms.
 You need to locate errors in sentences or indicate that there is no error in the sentence.
 No sentence contains more than one error.
 If there is an error, it is underlined and lettered.
 Elements of the sentence that are not underlined remain as is.
 You need to select the most correct answer to replace the error in the sentence.